 Roofers are responsible for installing new roofs on structures.
 They also repair existing roofs.
 Without them, buildings would be vulnerable to water damage and a loss of energy efficiency.

 Roofers need a work vehicle to carry tools and equipment to job sites.
 They also need a safety harness that meets OSHA regulations.
-Contact Roofers Corpus Christi for more information.

 Residential roofers work on single-family homes and multi-unit housing complexes.
 They navigate through residential neighborhoods to access rooftops, and they interact with homeowners and address their concerns.
 These roofers may offer in-house zero-percent financing and have a customer service department that helps with the insurance process.
 They also typically offer a variety of roofing materials and options, and they provide a sales presentation that is two to four hours long so that you can review all of the choices before making a decision.
 Residential roofers may also do insurance claims, repairs and inspections for real estate companies.
 They are typically larger companies.